m1chae1bx/hedgehog-chatbot/README.md

-# Hedgehog: A Transformer-Based Chatbot With Financial Information Retrieval
+# Hedgehog: A Financial News Chatbot Powered by Transformers and Semantic Search

 Hedgehog is a chatbot focused on answering questions about financial news.
 It uses a transformer-based model to generate responses by drawing from relevant news articles in its knowledge base.
 When a user asks a question, the chatbot searches for applicable news sources and crafts a response based on the information found.